T1071.004: DNS

 MaxPatrol SIEM knowledge base

-pt_nad: PT-CR-733: NAD_DNS_Zone_Transfer: PT NAD detected an AXFR query from an untrusted DNS server network_devices_abnormal_activity: PT-CR-477: Untrusted_DNS_Server_Usage: A connection to a DNS server from an external network is detected dnsmasq: PT-CR-2233: Dnsmasq_New_Kind_Of_Network_Detection: DNS requests to the New Kind of Network service that can be used as a C2 channel dnsmasq: PT-CR-2231: Dnsmasq_Wannacry_Killswitch_Detection: DNS requests to external services matching the WannaCry malware dnsmasq: PT-CR-2227: Dnsmasq_Base64_Encoded_DNS_Request_Detection: Suspicious Base64-encoded DNS requests dnsmasq: PT-CR-2232: Dnsmasq_Cobalt_Strike_DNS_Beaconing_Detection: A suspicious DNS request from Cobalt Strike beacons dnsmasq: PT-CR-2203: Dnsmasq_DNS_Query_High_Frequency: Multiple DNS requests to the same domain, which may indicate that data is transferred using DNS dnsmasq: PT-CR-2200: Dnsmasq_TXT_Query_High_Frequency: An extremely high frequency of DNS requests with the TXT record type from a host in a short period of time may indicate the use of the Do-exfiltration utility dnsmasq: PT-CR-2228: Dnsmasq_External_Service_Interaction_Domain_Detection: Suspicious DNS requests to external service interaction domains that are often used for out-of-band communication after successful RCE dnsmasq: PT-CR-2230: Dnsmasq_Monero_Crypto_Coin_Mining_Domain_Detection: Suspicious DNS requests to Monero mining pools active_directory_attacks: PT-CR-74: DNS_Zone_Transfer_To_Untrusted_Host: An AXFR request from an untrusted DNS server.
-With this request, attackers can disclose the internal structure of the network and gain access to confidential information. bind: PT-CR-2189: BIND_Cobalt_Strike_DNS_Beaconing_Detection: A suspicious request for DNS parameters.
-These requests can come from Cobalt Strike beacons, which can be used by attackers to test infrastructure and detect vulnerabilities. bind: PT-CR-2190: BIND_New_Kind_Of_Network_Detection: A request for DNS parameters for a resource that can be used as a C2 server channel.
-C2 servers usually host control software that allows attackers to remotely control victims' computers, gain access to sensitive information, and carry out attacks. bind: PT-CR-2188: BIND_Monero_Crypto_Coin_Mining_Domain_Detection: A request for DNS parameters to Monero mining pools bind: PT-CR-2193: BIND_Many_DNS_Requests_To_Single_Resource: Multiple DNS requests to one resource, which may indicate the activity of malware trying to access malicious websites or services bind: PT-CR-2195: BIND_Many_DNS_Requests_From_Single_Host: Multiple DNS requests from one host, which may indicate the start of malware that uses DNS for command and control bind: PT-CR-2194: BIND_DNS_Zone_Transfer_From_Untrusted_Host: DNS zone transfer from an untrusted host bind: PT-CR-2187: BIND_Wannacry_Killswitch_Detection: A request for DNS parameters for the malicious WannaCry Kill Switch resource bind: PT-CR-2196: BIND_Many_DNS_TXT_Records_Requests: Multiple DNS requests with the "TXT" record type, which may indicate the use of the Do-Exfiltration malicious utility bind: PT-CR-2185: BIND_External_Service_Interaction_Domain_Detection: A request for DNS parameters for external service interaction domains.
-Attackers use such requests for out-of-band communications. bind: PT-CR-2191: BIND_Base64_Encoded_DNS_Request_Detection: A request for DNS parameters for a resource contains Base64 encoding.
-Attackers can encode requests to disguise their activity. mitre_attck_cred_access: PT-CR-1076: DNS_Spoofing: DNS spoofing of domain hosts is detected.
-The attacker host address is put on a table list.
+pt_nad: PT-CR-733: NAD_DNS_Zone_Transfer: PT NAD detected an AXFR query from an untrusted DNS server network_devices_abnormal_activity: PT-CR-477: Untrusted_DNS_Server_Usage: A connection to a DNS server from an external network is detected mitre_attck_cred_access: PT-CR-1076: DNS_Spoofing: DNS spoofing of domain hosts is detected.
+The attacker host address is put on a table list. dnsmasq: PT-CR-2227: Dnsmasq_Base64_Encoded_DNS_Request_Detection: Suspicious Base64-encoded DNS requests dnsmasq: PT-CR-2200: Dnsmasq_TXT_Query_High_Frequency: An extremely high frequency of DNS requests with the TXT record type from a host in a short period of time may indicate the use of the Do-exfiltration utility dnsmasq: PT-CR-2203: Dnsmasq_DNS_Query_High_Frequency: Multiple DNS requests to the same domain, which may indicate that data is transferred using DNS active_directory_attacks: PT-CR-74: DNS_Zone_Transfer_To_Untrusted_Host: An AXFR request from an untrusted DNS server.
+With this request, attackers can disclose the internal structure of the network and gain access to confidential information. bind: PT-CR-2195: BIND_Many_DNS_Requests_From_Single_Host: Multiple DNS requests from one host, which may indicate the start of malware that uses DNS for command and control bind: PT-CR-2196: BIND_Many_DNS_TXT_Records_Requests: Multiple DNS requests with the "TXT" record type, which may indicate the use of the Do-Exfiltration malicious utility bind: PT-CR-2191: BIND_Base64_Encoded_DNS_Request_Detection: A request for DNS parameters for a resource contains Base64 encoding.
+Attackers can encode requests to disguise their activity. bind: PT-CR-2194: BIND_DNS_Zone_Transfer_From_Untrusted_Host: DNS zone transfer from an untrusted host capabilities_suspicious_activity: PT-CR-2760: CAP_DNS_Request_to_Malicious_Domain: Attempt to make a DNS query to a malicious resource used by adversaries to carry out attacks capabilities_suspicious_activity: PT-CR-2807: CAP_DNS_Request_to_Suspicious_Domain: Attempt to make a DNS query to a suspicious resource that can be used by adversaries to carry out attacks

 Detection